oracle/docker-images/NoSQL/README.md

 docker tag ghcr.io/oracle/nosql:latest-ce oracle/nosql:ce
 ```

+The resulting image will be available as `oracle/nosql:ce`.

 ## Quick start: running Oracle NoSQL Database in a container

 The steps outlined below are using Oracle NoSQL Database community edition, if